 Search and exploration

-The Search section can help users find channels, movies, and shows.
-It might also show trending searches.
-Remember that your search functionality should be intuitive and user-friendly – ideally, it should be fine-tuned with autocorrect and autocomplete suggestions so your users don’t need to spend a lot of time recalling and typing in titles instead of enjoying the movies and shows themselves.
+The search section can help users find content.
+It might also show trending and recent searches.
+Remember that your search functionality should be intuitive and user-friendly, complete with autocorrect and autocomplete suggestions.

 Algolia is a nice tool for implementing search in your TV and movie streaming app (by the way, they have a sample movie search engine on their official site).
-You can use the Algolia library to build robust, typo-tolerant, and predictive search that provides an excellent user experience.
+A video streaming business benefits from the use of the Algolia library by building robust, typo-tolerant, and predictive search that provides an excellent user experience.

-The Watchlist (or My Stuff, as Hulu calls it) is a home for everything your users want to keep track of.
-Users can collect things they find interesting (movies, shows, channels, networks) by adding them to their watchlists.
+The Watchlist in Hulu is the home for everything users want to keep track of.
+Users can collect things they find interesting (movies, shows, channels, networks) by adding them to their Watchlist.

-Hulu also organizes the content you’ve already watched and the content that you haven’t finished.
-The Expiring category contains episodes that are expiring very soon so you know which movie or show you should devote your attention to first.
+The Expiring category contains episodes that are expiring soon so users can know which movie or show they should devote their attention to first.

 Many of your users won’t have unlimited mobile data plans or constant access to Wi-Fi, which is why you should let them choose between several video qualities.
 For example, you can provide low, medium, and high-quality streams so users can manage their streaming experience according to network conditions to stay connected to your service anytime and anywhere.

-Multilingual audio tracks and subtitles are also very important if you want to reach a wide audience.
-For example, you can let your users choose between several of the most popular languages (or any languages spoken by your target audience) for both audio tracks and subtitles.
+Multilingual audio tracks and subtitles are also important if you want to reach a wide audience.
+For example, you can let your users choose between several common languages (or any languages spoken by your target audience) for both audio tracks and subtitles.
 This feature will also be helpful for users who are trying to learn a foreign language with the help of movies and TV shows.

-Hulu allows users to send a “picture” from your phone to a bigger screen (your TV set, for instance).
-This feature is known as wireless screen mirroring.
-Wireless screen mirroring involves sending information from your computer or mobile device to a TV screen or a monitor via Wi-Fi.
-So how can we implement this functionality?
+You can also let your users send content from their phones to a bigger screen (a TV, for instance).
+This feature is known as wireless screen mirroring, and it involves sending information from a user’s computer or mobile device to a TV screen or a monitor via Wi-Fi.

-The first way is to use the Google Cast SDK (which is designed to create applications that support Google's Chromecast HDMI dongle).
-This option enables developers to extend their Android, iOS, or Chrome apps to stream video and audio content to a TV set or sound system, in which case the app becomes a remote control to manage playback.
+The first way to implement this functionality is with the Google Cast SDK (which is designed to create an app that supports Google's Chromecast HDMI dongle).
+This option enables developers to extend their Android, iOS, or Chrome apps to stream video and audio content to a TV or sound system.
+In this case, the app becomes a remote control to manage playback.

-The second way is to enable screen mirroring using AirPlay (with Media Player APIs), which is basically an alternative to Google Cast that works only with Apple TV and supported iOS apps (and, surprisingly, certain HTC devices).
+The second way is to enable screen mirroring using AirPlay (with Media Player APIs), which is basically an alternative to Google Cast that works with Apple TV and supported iOS apps.

-You should also give your users the opportunity to rate and comment on the shows and movies they’ve watched to know what to expect from one or another movie or show as well as to share what they like (or dislike) on social networks.
-Not only does sharing make your app more social – it also works as a free promotional tool.
+You should also give your users the opportunity to rate and type comments on shows and movies as well as to share what they like (or dislike) on social networks.
+Not only does sharing make your app more social, it also works as a free promotional tool.

-Hulu’s investments in original content have proven once more that providing an entry point into the world of on-demand TV is not enough to attract prospective subscribers.
-These days, it’s very important to provide unique, high-quality content that users can’t find elsewhere.
+Hulu’s investments in original content are justified, as providing an entry point into the world of on-demand TV is not enough to attract prospective subscribers.
+These days, it’s important to deliver unique high-quality pre-produced video content that users can’t find elsewhere.
 In other words, original content is what drives the demand for video streaming services.

 Hulu's attempt to attract more users with Live TV

-Hulu’s service offers live streams from more than 50 cable channels, including ABC, CBS, and Fox, as well as a number of channels owned by Hulu’s partners 21st Century Fox, The Walt Disney Company, and others.
+Hulu offers live-stream service from more than 60 broadcast and cable channels, including ABC, CBS, and Fox, as well as a number of channels owned by Hulu’s partners 21st Century Fox, The Walt Disney Company, and others.